-Carryover requests need to be reviewed and approved by UND Research & Sponsored Programs Development.
+Carryover requests need to be reviewed and approved by UND Research & Sponsored Program Development.

 Sponsored projects contain a project start and end date that were provided at the time of the award.
 If the project end date needs to be extended due to reasonable circumstances, a request for a no-cost extension will need to go to the sponsor.
 A no-cost extension is an extension of a project end date without additional funding.

 Here are some examples of reasonable circumstances that may require an end date extension: